James Fields- PNC Chair

 Diane Slaikeu and her husband, Karl, have been members of Westlake Hills Presbyterian Church since 1984.
 Their children Erik and Kristina were nurtured in this church community and now Kristina’s daughter will be attending the WHPC preschool in the fall.
 A lawyer and mediator by training, Diane is currently serving as Elder, has served on the Session twice before and has been actively involved in the Westbank Women’s Bible Study, the Preferred Path Conflict Resolution Ministry, and the Faith in Christ Church Ministry (Liberia).
 Having worked in both the Texas and South Carolina state legislatures, Diane eventually chose to focus on negotiation and mediation in her private practice.
 Diane is now enjoying her two grandchildren and her continued involvement with the faithful, vibrant community of WHPC.

 Stephen Thorne joined WHPC in 2009.
 He has lived in Texas all his life, and has lived in Austin since 2000.
-He and his wife, Tracy, were married at WHPC in 2007, and their four children have all been baptized in the church and have all attended preschool at WHPP.
-Stephen and Tracy have attended -and staffed- Cursillo/Pilgrimage, and have both served the church in a variety of capacities.
-They are “doing life” with their awesome life group, and Stephen served as Moderator at AP 43 in February 2017.
+Stephen has attended -and staffed- Cursillo/Pilgrimage, and has served the church in a variety of capacities.
+He is “doing life” with his awesome life group, and Stephen served as Moderator at AP 43 in February 2017.
 Stephen is a licensed psychologist who has been in private practice in Austin for 15 years, where he specializes in the area of forensic psychology.

 Dinah Welsh and her husband, Rod, have been members of Westlake Hills Presbyterian Church since 1994 and are active members of the Covenant Sunday School class.
 Both Dinah and Rod have previously served on the session of WHPC as elders.
 Dinah and Rod have three children, Siena, 15, Milania, 11, and Bowen, 9, who are all very active in WHPC activities.
 Dinah has been actively involved in children's ministries most of her life and continues this commitment at WHPC.
 Dinah is the chief executive officer of the Texas EMS, Trauma & Acute Care Foundation, a nonprofit organization focused on supporting and further developing the trauma and emergency health care systems of Texas.
 Dinah was raised in a Christian family and has been a lifelong Presbyterian.
 She was baptized as an infant and later married at Highland Park Presbyterian Church in Dallas.
 Dinah and Rod enjoy spending time with their family and friends, staying active outdoors, cheering on the Longhorns and traveling.